fslev/json-compare/README.md

 # JSONCompare

-A Java library for comparing JSON objects
+A Java library for comparing JSONs

 ## Summary
-Write tests that compare two JSON objects and check the differences between them.
+Write tests that compare two JSONs and check the differences between them.

 ## Dependencies